Kartaverse/PT-Data-Nodes-Docs/docs/fuses.md

 ### ptImageSize

-The "ptImageSize" node returns the image width and height parameters for a PTGui .pts source image.
+The "ptImageSize" node returns the image width and image height parameters for a PTGui .pts source image.
+The output is a pair of number datatypes.

 ![ptImageSize](images/fuse-ptImageSize.png)